cmillani/cmillani.github.io/_posts/2021-08-21-docker-from-scratch.markdown

 ```

 Here we can see docker communicating with [dockerd through a unix domain socket](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-socket-option).
-(Note: each output will be different, the getaway here is that those threads are opening `docker.sock` to communicate with `dockerd`)
+(Note: each output will be different, the point here is that those threads are opening `docker.sock` to communicate with `dockerd`)

 # Dockerd to containerd